tazee/tazee.github.io/yt-tools/index.md

 ## Workplane
 The workplane function moves the selected element to the center of the view in Edit mode and temporarily sets the normal vector of the selection to the Z-axis direction of the view, making modeling in the planar view easier.
 This function sets the calculated transform to convert the selection to the center of the planar view based on the selected element to an empty object created with the name "_Workplane", and parent the mesh object to be edited to this "_Workplane" object.
 Pressing Unset will delete this "_Workplane" object and return the parented object to its original state.
 This allows you to temporarily edit the mesh by setting the plane on which the mesh element you want to edit is located to the Top view.<br>
 In addition, when you set the workplane in Object mode, a transform matrix that returns the transform of the currently selected object to the origin is set to the "_Workplane" object, and all mesh objects are parented to "_Workplane".
-This allows you to temporarily operate the active object at the center of the world coordinates.
+This allows you to temporarily operate the active object at the center of the world coordinates.<br>
+<b>Set Transform Orientations</b> sets the construction plane rotation matrix to a named custom Transform Orientation.
+This is useful if you want to manipulate transformations in the perspective view rather than the planar view.
 <div align="left">
 <img src="images/Workplane.gif"/>
 </div>